mathall/nanaka/README.md

 Nanaka
 ======

 Nanaka is a cross platform game engine with no real goal or purpose beyond practice/learning, it's just something I enjoy working on and experimenting with.
+Currently supported platforms include android, linux, and the web.

 Design
 ------